StaffEDDIE REESE, MEN'S HEAD COACH

 MITCH DALTON, WOMEN'S ASSISTANT COACH

-Prior to USA Swimming, Dalton spent five years at Princeton University as the men's assistant coach, helping guide the Tigers to four Ivy League titles and three NCAA appearances.
-He served as the recruiting coordinator, worked with distance/middle distance/stroke swimmers, and lead the sprint group.
+Dalton spent five years at Princeton University as the men's assistant coach, helping guide the Tigers to four Ivy League titles and three NCAA appearances.
+He served as the recruiting coordinator, worked with distance/middle distance/stroke swimmers, and led the sprint group.
 He spent two years as an assistant men's and women's coach at George Washington University.

 JON ALTER, CAMP DIRECTOR